Help with resume or referral for Product Management Jobs! - Levels.fyi Community

 Help with resume or referral for Product Management Jobs!

-Looking for a product manager job and having trouble with cold resume submissions.
+I'm looking for a product manager job and hope to connect with experienced PMs for mentorship.

 Quick about me:

-- I have around 3 years experience as an internal product manager

-- Have worked on high visibility projects for senior leadership (hard to quantify impact on some of these things tbh but every project was high sensitivity)
+- Have worked on high visibility projects for senior leadership worth 900M+

-- Expert relationship builder, has always been my strength to build strong relationships with business stakeholders, engineers, and comms partners.

-- Consistently pulled to work on special projects by senior management in addition to normal roles and responsibilities

-- Have got the basics of product management down like user stories, roadmapping, feature prioritization, stakeholder management, product comms, etc
+- Have got the basics of product management down like user stories, road mapping, solution backend designing, stakeholder management, regulations, security, and compliance.

-- Certainly lack B2B/B2C experience (and unsure if I can get that within the company, hence why I am looking externally)

 - Looking to move into a tech/software company or a startup

-Would anyone be able to help with a referral to and Product or Program Manager jobs?
+Would anyone be able to help with a referral to and Product or Program Manager job?